elaq/krakow-sightseeing/warsaw.md

 #### [Warsaw University Library](https://en.wikipedia.org/wiki/Warsaw_University_Library)

-* I think you probably cannoy enter the library if you're not a student or employee of the University, but there is a [nice garden and view](http://www.warsawtour.pl/sites/default/files/imagecache/atrakcja_big/buw_2_fot._pz_studio_1.jpg) on the roof of this library, which are worth a visit
+* I think you probably cannoy enter the library if you're not a student or employee of the University, but there is a [nice garden on the roof and view from the top](http://www.warsawtour.pl/sites/default/files/imagecache/atrakcja_big/buw_2_fot._pz_studio_1.jpg)

 * from the roof you can see i.a. the [National Stadium](https://en.wikipedia.org/wiki/National_Stadium,_Warsaw) and [Świętokrzyski Bridge[(https://en.wikipedia.org/wiki/Świętokrzyski_Bridge)